Published:

 WooCommerce + PSP plugin | Self-hosted shop | Hosting from approx. EUR 10/mth. + PSP fees | Full control, more effort |

-The crucial point for the combination solution: choose a provider where the online shop and on-site payment run through the same account.
-This way you avoid double billing and have a single Dashboard for all sales.
-If you combine a separate online shop provider (e.g. WooCommerce) with a separate terminal provider (e.g. SumUp), you have two separate systems and two billings.
+The crucial point for the combination solution for events: Choose a provider where the online shop and on-site payment run through the same account.
+This way, you avoid double billing and have a single Dashboard for all sales.
+If you combine a separate online shop provider (e.g. WooCommerce) with a separate terminal provider (e.g. SumUp), you have two separate systems and two statements.

-Regardless of the provider, you should keep the following points in mind when setting up the online shop: limit the product range to a few, clearly described products.
-Offer pickup time slots so you can plan the preparation.
-Activate at least TWINT and credit cards as payment methods — this covers the majority of Swiss customers.
-And link the online shop prominently on your Instagram profile or your Google Business page.
+Regardless of the provider, you should consider the following points when setting up the online shop: Limit the assortment to a few, clearly described products.
+Offer pickup time slots so you can plan food preparation.
+Enable at least TWINT and credit cards as payment methods — this covers the majority of Swiss customers.
+And link the online shop visibly on your Instagram profile or your Google Business page.

 4. Seamlessly connect on-site payment: terminal, Tap to Pay or TWINT QR to the same account